Types of Accounts

 - Monthly Account - Adjustments to any activities that occurred prior to the last 5 days are updated in this account.

-- Previous Monthly Account (or 'Inactive Roll Through Account') - Inventory in your account is moved to your Daily Account on the last day of the following month after all measurement and adjustments are complete.
-For example, an inactive account is moved to the active account.
+- Previous Monthly Account - The previous month's Monthly Account.
+The balance is moved to your Daily Account and is spread over a period of up to the last 10 days of the month (maximum), after all measurement is finalized and adjustments are complete.
+This process is referred to as the Roll Through.

 Balancing Your Daily Account